St Peter's, Codford

 Today, we look to the future as well as celebrating our long history.
 Codford is now one large village with two historic parishes and churches, so every Sunday morning there are services at either St Peter’s or St Mary’s (see here for their page).
-At St Peter’s, we are always delighted to host the Team Choir for communion services.
-In addition, we host family services on two Sundays a month, one in the church and one in the village hall with a ‘messy’ theme that brings together helpers and children from across the upper Wylye valley.
-On Wednesday morning we meet in church for morning prayer and communion; on Thursday mornings the volunteer-run café meets in the village hall.
-Our ring of six bells is in good condition and is played every month.
+At St Peter’s we have two Sunday morning services a month as well as extra services on special occasions; we are always delighted to host the Team Choir when they can join us.
+Our ring of six bells has been recently restored and is played every month.

 Whether you are new to the village or long-established, whether you are stationed here with the military or just passing through on holiday, you will be very welcome.

 Do just join us at one of the services (the website is always up to date) or get in touch with one of us.
 Our team vicar Clifford lives in the village.
 People from across the village help out with everything from the Pimms & strawberries stand at the village fete to mowing the churchyard.